Congress established Washita Battlefield National Historic Site as a unit of the National Park System on November 12, 1996.

 This site recognizes the attack by Lt.
-Col. George Armstrong Custer and his 7th U. S. Cavalry on the Cheyenne encampment of Peace Chief Black Kettle as a nationally significant element of the United States Government Indian policy and the struggles of the Cheyenne to maintain control of their traditional homelands.
+Col. George Armstrong Custer and his 7th US Cavalry on the Cheyenne encampment of Peace Chief Black Kettle as a nationally significant element of the US government Indian policy and the struggles of the Cheyenne to maintain control of their traditional homelands.

 In the decades before the Civil War the US government regarded Indian tribes as sovereign and independent nations and sought ways to remove them from coveted lands as well as protect them against white encroachment.
 Congress devised a reservation policy that called for concentrating the Indians on small, well defined tracts of land that legislators believed would be free from white intrusions.
 Some Plains tribes accepted life on reservations; others did not, continuing to hunt and live on traditional lands outside the reservations.
 This choice produced little conflict until the 1860s, when the harsh realities of Manifest Destiny saw more and more gold-seekers and land-hungry settlers penetrate the Plains and encroach on tribal hunting grounds.
 Unable to retreat beyond the reach of whites, many tribes, including the Cheyenne and Arapaho, decided to defend their freedom rather than submit to reservation life.